kbase/execution_engine2/docs/adrs/004-SplitAndAggregate.md

 * `-` Addresses only the deadlocking issue, UI still broken for regular runs and batch runs
 * `-` A small amount of users can take over the entire system by being able to submit more than 10 jobs
 * `-` > 10 nodes will continue be taken up by jobs that do little computation as each job gets its own node
+* `-` Capacity is still wasted, as some KBP jobs sit around waiting for other jobs to run

-### LIMIT KBP jobs to a maximum of 5 active jobs per user
+### LIMIT KBP jobs to a maximum of N<10 active KBP jobs per user
 * `+` Simple solution requires ee2 to maintain list of KBP apps, and add a KBP_LIMIT to jobs from this list.
 [Condor](https://github.com/kbase/condor/pull/26) will need KBP_LIMIT Added
 * `+` List of apps is not frequently updated
+* `+` Apps do not need to be modified
 * `-` If a new app uses KBP and their app is not on the list, it won't be limited by the KBP_LIMIT unless the owner lets us know.
 * `-` If an existing app no longer uses KBP, their app is still limited unless the owner lets us know.
 * `-` Nodes will continue be taken up by jobs that do little computation as each job gets its own node.
+* `-` Users may not be able to effectively use up their 10 job spots
+* `-` Capacity is still wasted, as some KBP jobs sit around waiting for other jobs to run

-###  LIMIT KBP jobs to a maximum of 5 active jobs per user + Seperate queue for kbparallels apps
+###  LIMIT KBP jobs to a maximum of N<10 active jobs per user + Seperate queue for kbparallels apps
+* `+` Same pros as above
 * `+` Allows us to group up KBP jobs onto fewer machines, instead of giving them their entire node
 * `-` Requires going through each app and understanding the worst case computational needs in order to  set the estimated cpu and memory needs for each app
 * `-` Apps can interfere with other innocent apps and take them down
 * `-` Creating a new queue requires balancing between how many active KBP nodes there vs how many nodes are available for other NJS jobs.
+* `-` Capacity is still wasted, as some KBP jobs sit around waiting for other jobs to run

+### Build KBP Lightweight Version + KBP Queue

+#### Design of new verison
+* All apps must be modified to use the new KBP lightweight version, which will:
+* Can either modify KBP, or create a new tool/package to use instead of KBP

+1) Launch a management job called the *Job Manager* that sits in the KBP Queue, alongside other KBP jobs.
+2) Launch a new NJS queue job  called the *Setup Job* which will
+ 1) Use the User Parameters and/or
+ 2) Download the Data from the initial parameters  (Optional)
+ 3) The results of information gathered from the initial download and or paramters will be sent to (Job Manager)
+3) The *Job Manager* now has enough parameters to setup *Fan Out* Jobs, and will send out jobs and wait for them (and possibly retry them upon failure)
+4) Fan Out jobs download data and perform calculations, save them back to the system, and return references to the saved objects
+5) The *Job Manager* optionally launches a *Group/Reduce* job based on User Parameters and or the results of *Fan Out* Jobs
+6) The *Group/Reduce* job downloads objects from the system, and creates a set or other grouping, and then saves the set back to the system
+7) The *Job Manager*  sends the results back to a *Report* Job, which downloads the final data and uploads a report based on that data
+8) The *Job Manager* returns the reference to the results of the *Report Job*

+Pros/Cons
+* `-` Addresses the deadlocking issue, UI still broken for regular runs and batch runs if we re-use KBP
+* `+` All KBP jobs can run on a small subset of machines
+* `+` Job Manager
+* `+` Minimal changes to ee2 required

-### Modify KBP to do only local submission, Move the job to a machine with larger resources
+### Modify Apps to do only local submission by remove KBP, and moving the job
 * `+` Simple solutions, quick turnarounds, fixes deadlock issue, fixes UI issues
 * `-` We have a limited number of larger resources machines
 * `-` Continued dependency on deprecated KBP tools
+* `-` App runs may take longer since fewer resources may be available to the app run

 ### Deprecate kbparallels, and write new ee2 endpoints to entirely handle split and aggregate
 * `+` No longer uses an app, No longer uses a slot in the queue